 Whatever your reasons for rolling CBD oil into your life, there is a final question for most users that simply has to be answered: will CBD show up on a drug test?

-There's a simple answer to this!
-But, before we get there, we'll take a look at some key some caveats you should be informed of first, to make sure you take the safest path possible in making sure your employment is not threatened by CBD and drug tests.
+There’s a simple answer to this!
+But, before we get there, we’ll take a look at some key caveats you should be informed of first, to make sure you take the safest path possible in making sure your employment is not threatened by CBD and drug tests.
+Then we’ll give you some tips on how to pass a drug test.

 CBD Is Not Recreational Marijuana